minjiexm/mor1kx_de0_nano/README.md

 * Bootup kernel on real hardware DE0-NANO

+* Just type make at root dir will print all commands.

 * [General tutorial for toolchain](https://github.com/openrisc/tutorials)

 ### How do I get set up? ###